Ready to see Nutshell in action?

 As an easy example, simple messages might be written with minimalistic fonts in shorter paragraphs, and official-sounding messaging might feature long explanatory paragraphs with a formal font.

-When choosing a typeface, shoot for something that
+When choosing a typeface, shoot for something that is

 In web design, a hero image is any large, banner-style image that occupies the top of the page so that users see it first upon entry.
 A hero image should be high-quality and clear so it doesn’t cause any strain or confusion for the users.

-Hero images can be anything from video content to technical graphics, as long as they convey the brand’s message well.
+Hero images can be anything from video content to technical graphics as long as they convey the brand’s message well.
 Some companies use hero images as an opportunity to showcase their products and display their benefits, whereas other companies use hero images to build trust or facilitate emotional reactions.
 It’s all about using graphics that match your brand.

 Pro tip: Hero images with huge resolutions will slow down page loading speed.
 Be sure to re-size them to screen size.